bmclku/bmclku.github.io/content/authors/suheonpark/_index.md

 ---
 # Display name
-title: Jiwon Kim
+title: Suhoen Park

 # Full Name (for SEO)
-first_name: Jiwon
+first_name: Suhoen
-last_name: Kim
+last_name: Park

 # Is this the primary user of the site?
 # superuser: true